bradbarrish/documentation/_posts/2025-01-14-la-wildfire-resources.md

 - [Caution: Fire Ash in Home Gardens](https://www.cdph.ca.gov/Programs/CCDPHP/DEODC/CDPH%20Document%20Library/FireAshHomeGardens.pdf) (PDF)
 - [United Policyholders Claim Guidance Library](https://uphelp.org/claim-guidance-publications/) - UP is a non-profit 501(c) (3) organization whose mission is to be a trustworthy and useful information resource and an effective voice for consumers of all types of insurance in all 50 states.
 - [United Policyholders 2025 California Wildfires Insurance Claim and Recovery Help](https://uphelp.org/disaster-recovery-help/2025cawildfires/) This page includes resources for the January 2025 Palisades Fire, Eaton Fire, and Hurst Fire in Los Angeles County.
+- [Legal Aid Disaster Resource Center has a California Wildfires and Straight-line Winds](https://www.ladrc.org/disasters/california-wildfires-and-straight-line-winds/) resource page with helpful information and guidance on applying for assistance.
+- [Coalition for Clean Air](https://www.ccair.org/) is a great general resource that also has helpful [wildfire smoke and safety resources](https://www.ccair.org/wildfire-smoke-and-safety-resources/).

 ## Fact Checking
 - [Fact Check: Did Los Angeles Cut Fire Department Funding by $17.6M?](https://www.newsweek.com/fact-check-did-los-angeles-cut-fire-department-funding-2011568)